rotem-amit/angular-quickstart/README.md

 This is a bare-bones Angular project that has everything you need to quickly deploy it to [Netlify](https://netlify.com).

 Click this button and it will help you create a new repo, create a new Netlify project, and deploy!
+TEST

 [![Deploy to Netlify Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/angular-quickstart)